DeepLabCut/DeepLabCut/DesignDocumentation.md

 - Stylesheets
 - Logging
-- Globally used, constant values such as `videotypes=["avi", "mov", ""mp4]` is all centralized in one place only.
+- Globally used, constant values such as `videotypes=["avi", "mov", ""mp4]` is all centralized in one place only
+- A basic landing page
 - UI improvements such as enabling/disabling options based on current selections (e.g. in `Extract Frames` tab)
 - UI improvements in video selection:
   - show count of selected videos